 Enter your First Name (optional)

 Don't worry — your e-mail address is totally secure.

 While driving to their new suburban home, a young girl, Chihiro, and her parents take a wrong turn.
 They discover a tunnel that leads to an abandoned amusement park.
 While her parents feast on delicious food that has just mysteriously appeared, Chihiro intuitively avoids it, wanders off, meets a strange boy named Haku, and embarks on a dangerous and fascinating journey filled with spirits, witches and gods from Japanese mythology – a journey that turns into a mission to save her parents from being eaten for dinner.
-One of the top five best animated films of all-time, Spirited Away is pure magic for children and even more so for adults, as it will place you right back in the dreams of your youth and revive your imagination and
+One of the top five best animated films of all-time, Spirited Away is pure magic for children and even more so for adults, as it will place you right back in the dreams of your youth and revive your imagination and wonder.